Alaska Native corporation to protect its land, dealing blow to massive gold mine project

 For the Conservation Fund, the “primary objective” of the agreement is to protect the critical salmon habitat, Selzer said, but a secondary benefit is “to eliminate the threat of the potential construction of an industrial transportation route as part of the proposed Pebble Mine project.”

 Under the Obama administration, the Environmental Protection Agency took the unusual step of vetoing the prospect of a mine in 2014 on the grounds that it could imperil the region’s sockeye salmon fishery.
-But the agency reversed course during the Trump administration, allowing the Pebble Limited Partnership to apply for a federal permit.
+But the agency reversed course under Trump, allowing the Pebble Limited Partnership to apply for a federal permit.

 The company, a subsidiary of Canadian-owned Northern Dynasty Minerals, estimated that its proposed 20-year operation would span more than 13 miles and require the construction of a 270-megawatt power plant, natural-gas pipeline, 82-mile double-lane road, elaborate storage facilities and the dredging of a port at Iliamna Bay.
 EPA concluded that the project would result in the permanent loss of 2,292 acres of wetlands and more than 105 miles of streams.

-But in September, the nonprofit Environmental Investigation Agency released secretly recorded conversations in which Northern Dynasty Minerals chief executive Ronald Thiessen and his associate spoke about seeking political favors from Republicans in Alaska and Washington.
-Both of Alaska’s senators, Republicans Lisa Murkowski and Dan Sullivan, subsequently questioned the idea of approving the mine, and the Corps then determined that the plan did not meet the Clean Water Act’s requirements.
+But in September, the nonprofit Environmental Investigation Agency released a series of secretly recorded conversations in which Northern Dynasty Minerals chief executive Ronald Thiessen and his associate spoke about seeking political favors from Republicans in Alaska and Washington.
+Both of Alaska’s senators, Republicans Lisa Murkowski and Dan Sullivan, subsequently questioned the idea of approving the mine, and the Corps then determined the plan did not meet the Clean Water Act’s requirements.

-Asked to comment Monday, Pebble Limited Partnership spokesman Mike Heatwole said in an email: “Our focus remains on working with the U.S. Army Corps of Engineers as its conducts its administrative appeal of the Pebble Project Record of Decision.
+Asked for comment Monday, Pebble Limited Partnership spokesman Mike Heatwole said in an email, “Our focus remains on working with the U.S. Army Corps of Engineers as its conducts its administrative appeal of the Pebble Project Record of Decision.
 This recent development hasn’t really changed that focus in any way.”

-The Alaska Natives around Iliamna Lake have long relied on subsistence hunting and fishing, including for moose, seals, trout and salmon.
+The Alaska Natives around Lake Iliamna have long relied on subsistence hunting and fishing, including for moose, seals, trout and salmon.
 There are also fishing lodges on the lake that attract anglers from around the world.

-The path to protect the land along Iliamna Lake dates back nearly a decade, according to Troll, when genetic studies of the salmon in the lake by University of Washington researchers indicated that the northeast corner of Iliamna — and the rivers that fed it — were the most productive breeding grounds for millions of salmon that eventually make their way out into Bristol Bay.
+The path to protect the lands along Lake Iliamna dates back nearly a decade, according to Troll, when genetic studies of the salmon in Iliamna Lake by University of Washington researchers indicated that the northeast corner of the lake — and the rivers that fed it — were the most productive breeding grounds for millions of salmon that eventually make their way out into Bristol Bay.

-In 2017, the Bristol Bay Heritage Land Trust, with the help of the Conservation Fund, negotiated an easement covering islands in the middle of the lake, more than 12,000 acres also owned mostly by the Pedro Bay Corp.
-That deal helped pave the way for the most recent agreement to conserve three large parcels in the northeast portion of the lake where three rivers — Knutson Creek, Pile River and Iliamna River — feed into it.
+In 2017, the Bristol Bay Heritage Land Trust, with the help of The Conservation Fund, negotiated an easement covering islands in the middle of the lake, more than 12,000 acres also owned mostly by the Pedro Bay Corporation.
+That deal helped pave the way for the most recent agreement to conserve three large parcels in the northeast portion of the lake where three rivers — Knutson Creek, Pile River, and Iliamna River — feed into it.

 The Iliamna Lake watershed is “the most important salmon fishery in the entire world,” Selzer said, “and so this project has extreme importance for the future of the salmon and the rest of the ecosystem.”